-As a first robustness check, econometric models are applied to the separate Permian counties sample (Table 16) and control counties sample (Table 17), which demonstrate a very similar range of R^2 measures for goodness of fit.
+As a first robustness check, econometric models are applied separately to the Permian counties sample (Table 16) and control counties sample (Table 17), which demonstrate a very similar range of R^2 measures for goodness of fit.
 To start, results for the estimated coefficients on the variables SQFT, AGE, and BEDROOMS in the separate samples are similar in sign, significance, and magnitude to the overall sample.

-For a number of variables while sign and significance don't change, and whether a positive or negative effect on listed price, there is a much more muted (smaller in percentage effect on price) for homes in the Permian counties sample relative to the control county sample.
+For a number of variables, while the sign and significance do not change, and regardless if the effect is positive or negative on the listed price, there is a much more muted (smaller in percentage effect on price) for homes in the Permian counties sample relative to the control county sample.

 The estimated negative and significant (0.001 level) price effect of a manufactured home (MANU) differs starkly between the two samples.
-There is roughly a 57 percent reduction in list price estimated in the control county sample (Table 17), but a much more muted effect - less than half the size - of roughly 25 percent in the Permian counties sample (Table 16).
+There is roughly a 57% reduction in the list price associated with a manufactured home in the control county sample (Table 17), but a much more muted effect-less than half the size-of roughly 25% in the Permian counties sample (Table 16).
 Other variables with stronger negative impacts in the control county sample are AVG-UE and POP-DENS.

 The estimated positive and significant (0.001 level) price effect of being located within a public water system (PUBWATER) differs between the two samples.
-The effect is about a 3.5 percent increment in the Permian sample (Table 16).
-But this more than doubles in the control county sample at about a 6.5 percent increment on the listed price.
-Other variables with stronger positive impacts in the control county sample are ACCENTRAL, MED-HHINC and PCT-WHITE.
+The effect on the listed price is about 3.5% in the Permian sample (Table 16), but this more than doubles in the control county sample at about 6.5%.
+Other variables with stronger positive impacts in the control county sample are ACCENTRAL, MED-HINC and PCT-WHITE.

-Turning to the investigation of potential negative externalities, as shown in Table 17 well density within 2 km of a home has a negative and significant (0.10 level) effect of -0.73 percent on the listed price in the control counties; at the median home price in the sample, this equates marginal implicit price of -\$2,627 for an additional well.
+Turning to the investigation of potential negative externalities, as shown in Table 17 well density within 2 km of a home has a negative and significant (0.10 level) effect of -0.73% on the listed price in the control counties; at the median home price in the sample, this equates to a marginal implicit price of -\$2,627 for an additional well.
 The evidence supports the hypothesis of well density as a negative externality.
 However, for the Permian counties sample (Table 16), the null hypothesis of no effect cannot be rejected; the estimated coefficient on ALLWELLS-2KM is not significantly different from zero.

 Additionally, the air pollution variables PM2.5 and Δ PM2.5 are included in model 2 for each of Tables 16 and 17.
-For the Permian counties sample the estimated coefficient on PM2.5 has a statistically significant negative effect.
+For the Permian counties sample, the estimated coefficient on PM2.5 has a statistically significant negative effect with a marginal implicit price of -\$5,633.
 This is the first evidence of a negative externality in the Permian counties sample.
-However, for the change in PM{2.5} specifically attributable to oil and gas production in the Permian (Δ PM2.5) has no significant effect; the null hypothesis cannot be rejected.
-In contrast, the estimated coefficient on PM2.5 has no effect in the control county group while Δ PM2.5 has a strong and statistically significant negative effect.
+However, the change in PM{2.5} specifically attributable to oil and gas production in the Permian (Δ PM2.5) has no significant effect; the null hypothesis cannot be rejected.
+In contrast, the estimated coefficient on PM2.5 has no effect in the control counties group while Δ PM2.5 has a strong and statistically significant negative effect.
 To summarize, while there is evidence of a negative externality from air pollution emissions on the homes within the Permian Basin, it is not from oil and gas production in the Basin.